ktrachtova/perseqpipe/docs/module_description.md

 ## Module 1️⃣: FirstQC

 The FIRSTQC module checks the quality of raw sequencing data.
-It uses `FastQC` to scan each sample for various quality metrics and `MultiQC` to aggregate all results from `FastQC` into one HTML report.
+It uses `FastQC` to scan each sample for various quality metrics and `MultiQC` to aggregate all per-sample results from `FastQC` into one HTML report.

 ## Module 2️⃣: Preprocessing